Themefic-Team/hydra-booking/readme.txt

 * Add custom questions to gather details about attendee needs.
 * Automatically adjust time zones for attendees, ensuring accuracy.

+= 🎉 ADVANCED SETTINGS AND MANAGEMENTS =
+Easily manage hosts and accessibility settings

+* Hosts can easily manage meetings, bookings, availability, integrations, and much more
+* Admins now have full control over host access permissions.

 To summarize, this appointment plugin is the all-in-one solution to streamline your scheduling process and take your booking system to the next level which makes it the best WordPress reservation plugin.

 ### Join our Community to stay updated